StreisandEffect/streisand/README.md

   * Streisand mirrors local copies of all necessary client software and it is made available for download directly from the Gateway, rendering any attempted censorship of the default client download locations completely ineffective.
 The integrity of mirrored software is ensured using SHA-256 checksums, or by verifying GPG signatures if the project provides them.
 This protects users from downloading corrupted files.
   * All ancillary files, such as OpenVPN configuration profiles, are also available via the Gateway
   * The Gateway can be accessed as a Tor hidden service for users who wish to anonymously download configuration instructions on someone else's behalf.
 Current Tor users can also benefit from the additional anti-censorship utilities Streisand sets up to transfer large files or to handle other traffic (e.g. BitTorrent) that isn't appropriate for the Tor network.
   * A unique password, SSL certificate, and SSL private key are generated for each Streisand Gateway.
 The custom Gateway connection instructions contain the random Gateway password, SSL serial number, and complete SSL fingerprints for the Gateway certificate so users can be sure they are connecting to the right location.
-These Gateway instructions are transferred via SSH at the conclusion of Streisand's execution, and they can be given to friends, family, fellow activists, or even total strangers.
+These Gateway instructions are transferred via SSH at the conclusion of Streisand's execution, and they can be given to friends, family, and fellow activists.
 * Rapid creation and configuration of new servers.
 Several providers are supported directly:
   * [Amazon EC2](http://aws.amazon.com/ec2/)
   * [DigitalOcean](https://www.digitalocean.com/)